This page was designed to answer frequently asked questions about Australian visas with applications processed in Vietnam.

 Visa conditions placed on a visa at the time of grant are legally binding and cannot be changed.
 Should an applicant’s circumstances change, that person may decide to lodge a new visa application.
 If you wish to 'extend’ your visa, you will need to make a new visa application.

-Visa holders outside of Australia may be subject to cancellation without notice under Section 128 of the Migration Act.
-As a result of the cancellation a person would no longer have a valid visa to travel to Australia and may be restricted from being granted another visa.
+Visa holders outside Australia may be subject to cancellation without notice under section 128 of the Migration Act 1958.
+If a person’s visa is cancelled, they will no longer have a valid visa to travel to Australia and may be restricted from being granted another visa.